badal-io/gcp-airflow-foundations/docs/data_loss_prevention.rst

 Data Lost Prevention
 ********************

-GCP Airflow Foundations provides a blueprint for deploying of a secure Data Lake, with abiltiy to discover, classify, and protect your most sensitive data
+GCP Airflow Foundations provides a blueprint for deploying a secure Data Lake, with abiltiy to discover, classify, and protect your most sensitive data

 .. landing_zone:
 1. Landing Zone